-Melting butter via the microwave oven is a very quick process (usually less than 30 seconds) because butter has a low melting point.
-I experimented with melting butter using the microwave oven because whenever a recipe calls for “butter melted at room temperature” I was really impatient to wait for the butter to melt nicely (even though Singapore is hot all year round, the heat failed to redeem itself when it could – I find that it took at least 30-45 minutes to melt butter taken out from the fridge to room temperature).
+Melting butter via the microwave oven is a very quick process (usually less than 30 seconds) since butter had a melting point ranging from 32–35°C. I experimented with melting butter using the microwave oven because whenever a recipe calls for “butter melted at room temperature”, I was really impatient to wait for the butter to melt nicely (even though Singapore is hot all year round, the heat failed to redeem itself when it could – I find that it took at least 30-45 minutes to melt butter taken out from the fridge to room temperature).

 You can melt butter to various degrees depending on the recipe you are using.
 Each change in state is a mere difference of 5-10 seconds of microwaving, hence it is essential to microwave them in short intervals.

 1) In the first photo above, the butter though melted, is still quite “solid”.
 I use butter which is melted to this state when a recipe calls for “butter softened at room temperature”.

 2) In the center photo above, the butter has melted completely – its texture is more watery though it is still creamy and relatively chunky.
 I use butter which is melted to this state when a recipe calls for “butter softened at room temperature” or “butter that is melted using gentle or indirect heat (such as a water bath/double boiler)”.